cedadev/OAuth2KeycloakDjango/README.md

     ```
 3. Go to the _Client Credentials_ tab in the `admin console` and copy the _Secret_.
 Paste this into the
    Django settings.py file as the value of the _KEYCLOAK_CLIENT_SECRET_ setting.
+4. Also, change _KEYCLOAK_CLIENT_ID_ value with the user created above.

 4. Run the server